 Recurrence After Transplant

 Yes, this can occur but is very uncommon.
-The drugs used to prevent rejection of the new liver by the body’s immune system are the same or similar to those used to treat autoimmune hepatitis so recurrence is usually blocked.
+The drugs used to prevent rejection of the new liver by the body’s immune system are the same as, or similar to, those used to treat autoimmune hepatitis so recurrence is usually blocked.

 Is there anything I can do to help my liver heal itself?